• Selling Mineral Rights

 Poor Mineral Management

 Managing minerals, especially if you own a lot of interest, can be a time-consuming and labor-intensive job.
 Not only do you need to know exactly what you own and have meticulous records of deeds, division orders, leases, etc, but you need to verify each royalty check payment is correct.
 Some mineral owners use software to help with mineral management tasks, while others utilize complex spreadsheets.
 Still, others throw everything in a shoebox and leave the mess for their heirs to one-day sort out.
 Mismanaging your minerals can lead to reduced royalty payments, missing royalties, ownership returning to the surface owner, and a variety of additional issues.
 Managing minerals for multiple family members (perhaps in a trust or LLC) is an even bigger responsibility with greater risks.
-Some mineral owners choose to sell rather than leave obligate heirs to learning curve and management requirements of owning mineral rights.
+Some mineral owners choose to sell rather than leave obligate heirs to the learning curve and management requirements of owning mineral rights.

-Trouble Proving Mineral Heirship
+Trouble Proving Heirship

 In order for mineral ownership to be transferred a deed, conveyance or affidavit of heirship needs to be filed with the county clerk where the minerals are located.
 Landmen use these record to determine who owns the minerals and needs to sign an oil and gas lease before a well can be drilled.
 If they cannot find you, you might miss out on royalties.

-Aqusition Mix-Up
+Acquisition Mix-Up

 Dormant Minerals Act